ascarrambad/gyromouse/README.md

 Worry no more!
 With GyroMouse you can:

-* Move your move just by moving your iPhone up and down, left or right!
+* Move your mouse just by moving your iPhone up and down, left or right!
 The pointer onscreen will follow your hand!
 How cool is that?
 * Free hoverboard included (*)
 * Are you on a website and need to scroll the page?
 Just tilt the iPhone left or right to scroll the page!
 Just like magic!
 * Type on the keyboard from your iPhone and see directly on the iPhone what you're writing!
 You don't have to force your sight to see it on the TV!